|HCC Site ID:||1675||Parish:||Hayling|

 The idea of involving local people in the development of the garden was supported and achieved from an early stage with the help of the Hampshire Gardens Trust; the garden history research work generated enthusiasm, and was instrumental in publicising the garden.
 A band of garden maintenance volunteers was gradually formed, and provided the confidence to specify planting appropriate for the garden.

-The ethos of the home has supported the creation of a Friends Group and retains a loyal membership of garden volunteers … (Strubbe 2009, 24).
+The ethos of the home supported the creation of a Friends Group and retained a loyal membership of garden volunteers for many years.
+(Strubbe 2009, 24)

-The past few years have seen the addition of a new summerhouse and a shed for garden tools, birdbaths (decorated by an artist with pebble mosaics on site) while beach-walk planting has been achieved with funding and practical ‘hands-on’ help from the Mengham Women’s Institute.
-Most recently in winter 2008, new trees for the orchard, and a large compost area have been provided’ (Strubbe 2009, 24).
-A wildflower garden has been planted.
+A new summerhouse was added as well as a shed for garden tools, birdbaths (decorated by an artist with pebble mosaics on site).
+A beach-walk planting was also added with funding and practical ‘hands-on’ help from the Mengham Women’s Institute.
+In the n winter 2008, new trees for the orchard, and a large compost area were provided’ and a wildflower garden planted (Strubbe 2009, 24).
+A decision by Hampshire County Council to close the facility was proposed which was then rescinded.
+However, the Friends Group was disbanded.

-In 1933, Orchard Close was built on land that had been sold in the late 19th century as part of the much larger mid-late 19th century house and parkland of Westfields estate.
-The new garden’s design reflected the Arts and Crafts Movement.
+In 1933, Orchard Close was built on land that was once part of the parkland of Westfields estate and a new garden created which reflected in the Arts & Crafts style.
 In 1964 the house became a Respite Care Home run by Hampshire County Council.
-After major refurbishment of the house in the beginning of the 21st century the garden has been redesigned to reflect the earlier Movement.
-A Friend’s Group helps maintain the gardens.
+After major refurbishment of the house in the beginning of the 21st century, the garden was again redesigned to reflect the earlier Movement.

 1st & 3rd ed.
 25″ OS maps (Hampshire County Council)